 Since then Poland has been increasingly integrated into the West.
 In 1999, Poland joined NATO and in 2004 it joined the European Union.
 Joining Schengen in 2007 boosted Polish tourism, although it also meant securing the previously extremely porous borders with Ukraine, Belarus, and Russia and thereby extending the much criticized outer border of “fortress Europe” eastwards.

-Critics complain that the massive spending has been inefficient.
-They point to the fact that individual income in Poland remains near the bottom of EU statistics and that the population remains numerically in decline.
-Public health is relatively poor, although after controlling for per capita income, health outcomes are only slightly below the OECD average.
+At the same time, individual income in Poland ranks 23rd out of the 27 EU countries (and 18th when accounting for PPP).
+Demographic decline has continued.
+Life expectancy fell by 3.3 years after Covid and has stagnated since then, although after controlling for per capita income, health outcomes are only slightly below the OECD average.
 Poland has a heavily regulated universal public healthcare system augmented by a thin private insurance market.
-Large out-of-pocket payments and, in the case of specialist care, months-long waiting lists generate inequalities in access to care.
+Private spending on healthcare represented 28% of total expenditure in 2021, well above the EU average of 19%.
+A majority of this spending is in the form of out-of-pocket payments.
+In the case of specialist care, months-long waiting lists generate inequalities in access to care.

-Despite criticisms, however, Poland was the only country in Europe to avoid recession in the 2008-09 financial crisis.
-Poland has also enjoyed considerable foreign investment from firms looking to take advantage of Poland’s inexpensive labor, developing markets, and relatively weak currency (which make exports more profitable).
+Poland has also enjoyed considerable foreign investment from firms looking to take advantage of Poland’s inexpensive labor, developing markets, and relatively weak currency.
 This has provided Polish politicians with political clout in the EU.

 Poland, having seen its fortunes change dramatically with the good or bad intentions of its neighbors, naturally takes its foreign policy very seriously.
 Also true to its history, Poland is seeking security and prosperity through unity with the states around it.